TrentConley/TrentConley/README.md

 - 👋 Hi, I’m @TrentConley
 - 👀 I’m interested in Nano Tech, CS, and Astronautics.
 - 🌱 I’m currently learning Rust, Solidity, and Javascript.
-- 📫 How to reach me trentconley@protonmail.com
+- 📫 How to reach me trent.conley@gatech.edu

 <!---
 TrentConley/TrentConley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.